OutSystems/docs-howtos/src/front-end/set-favicon-reactive/faq.md

 1. Enter `favicon.ico` and select **OK**.

 After publishing your Module, test your app and make sure the new favicon is shown.

+## Troubleshooting

+If you are testing your app and your new favicon is not appearing, it may be because the old favicon is still in cache.
+If you are using Chrome to test your app, right-click the tab with your app and select **Reload**.